The generalization error of max-margin linear classifiers: Benign overfitting and high dimensional asymptotics in the overparametrized regime: Introduction

-We observe that the test error decreases monotonically with the number of random features $N$ (the network width), and is minimal in the limit of large overparametrization $N/n\gg 1$.
-This confirms the general phenomenology \cite{belkin2019two,belkin2018overfitting,hastie2019surprises,bartlett2019benign}, and provides the first exact asymptotics beyond simple ridge regression.
-In particular, we obtain a simple characterization for $N/n\gg 1$: the resulting nonlinear max-margin classifier is asymptotically equivalent to a linear classifier that maximizes a `soft margin' objective. \item[Technical innovation.]
-Our analysis is based on Gordon's Gaussian comparison inequality \cite{Gordon88} and, in particular its application to convex-concave problems developed in \cite{ThrampoulidisOyHa15}.
-This approach allows to replace the original optimization problem by a simpler one, that is nearly separable.
+We observe that the test error decreases monotonically with the network width $p$ and is minimal in the limit of large overparametrization $p/n\gg 1$.
+This confirms the general phenomenology described above and provides the first exact asymptotics for random features models beyond simple ridge regression. \item[Technical innovation.]
+Our analysis is based on Gordon's Gaussian comparison inequality \cite{Gordon88} and, in particular, its application to convex-concave problems developed in \cite{ThrampoulidisOyHa15}.
+This approach allows us to replace the original optimization problem by a simpler one, which is nearly separable.
 By studying the asymptotics of this equivalent problem, it is possible to obtain a precise characterization of the original problem in terms of the solution of a set of nonlinear equations.

 However, this asymptotic characterization holds only if the set of nonlinear equations admit a unique solution.
 Proving uniqueness can be challenging, and is normally done on a case-by-case basis.
 Here, we develop a new technique to prove uniqueness.
 In extreme synthesis, we construct, in a natural way, an infinite-dimensional convex problem whose KKT conditions are equivalent to the same set of nonlinear equations.
 We exploit this underlying convex structure to prove uniqueness.
 We believe this technique is potentially applicable to a broad set of problems. \end{description}